typst/packages/packages/preview/supercharged-dhbw/1.6.0/check-attributes.typ

   }

   if (authors.len() > max-authors) {
     panic("Too many authors.
 Specify a maximum of " + str(max-authors) + " authors in the 'authors' attribute of the template.
 To increase the maximum number of authors (max.
-8), change one of the following attributes: 'at-dhbw', 'type-of-thesis', 'type-of-degree'.
+8), change one of the following attributes: 'at-university', 'type-of-thesis', 'type-of-degree'.
 (See the package documentation for more information.)")
   }

   for author in authors {